Ezrill-Lin/DataPipeline-for-ExplicitMemory/README.md

 ## 💻 Usage
-You can directly see the pipeline working by running the following file
+You can directly see the pipeline working by running the following file:
 ```
 python execute_pipeline.py
 ```